 Does your phone charge faster when it’s off?

 If you’re charging your smartphone and playing games at the same time, the answer is yes.
 Definitely, your smartphone will charge faster if you shut it down.

-Therefore, you might expect your smartphone to lose some charge through these aspects despite being plugged to a charger, and the only way out is to switch it off.
-That consumption is so low that, in my opinion, it nearly as it makes no difference.
+Therefore, you might expect your smartphone to lose some charge through these aspects despite being plugged into a charger, and the only way out is to switch it off.
+That consumption is so low that, in my opinion, it is nearly as if it makes no difference.

 If you want to charge your device fully and don’t intend to use it for an hour or more and you feel like it, go ahead.